meinside/llamafile-tools/README.md

 My tools and scripts for generating & using `Llamafile`s.

-* `gen_llamafile.sh`: generates a llamafile with given HuggingFace model
+* `hf2llamafile.sh`: generates a llamafile with given HuggingFace model id
+* `gguf2llamafile.sh`: generates a llamafile with an existing .gguf file

 * helper scripts
   * `answer.sh`: answers given text